fadmaa/rdf-analytics/README.md

-This work is available under Creative Commons Attribution 3.0 http://creativecommons.org/licenses/by/3.0/ie/ A set of examples about using SPARQL for performing simple analytics on top of RDF data.
+A set of examples about using SPARQL for performing simple analytics on top of RDF data.
 SPARQL queries and equivalen PIG Latin scripts are provided for the examples.
 Anlaytics tasks include:
 <ol>
 <li> Traditional BI queries: rollup and drilldown </li>